 Just a few miles inland from Dunwich, Westleton is a pretty village, but doesn’t have much to draw you apart from this updated old coaching inn, which has a light-filled dining room out the back, and serves a hearty menu of British food – though it’s maybe better known for the fact that Wills and Kate once stayed in one of the room upstairs!

-Recently renovated, Southwold Pier is a wonderfully retro affair.
+Looking for fun and energetic things to do in Suffolk?
+Well, recently renovated, Southwold Pier is a wonderfully retro affair.
 It is, as they say, 623 feet of fun, but not in the same way as the more glitzier affairs of Brighton and Blackpool, with not a fairground ride in sight, Instead you get a handful of relatively tasteful gift shops, the excellent Boardwalk restaurant, and – our favourite – the Under the Pier Show of artsy, post-modernist and hard-to-resist, arcade games.